 * Brotherly and knightly love.
 Asexual brotherly love and its traditions and standards within Christianity, would also prove a useful and fruitful line of enquiry.
 It was a strong tradition, in which gestures of love and affection were simply not culturally understood as diminishing one’s masculinity, or inviting an onlooker to cast aspersions about one’s innate erotic inclinations.
 The brotherly love tradition arose from The Bible’s examples, but was also deeply developed by the Christian monastic literary tradition which celebrated highly romanticised loving male friendships, often within a knightly tradition.
 On that, see Edward Joe Johnson, Once There Were Two True Friends, Or, The Idealized Male Friendship in in French Narrative from the Middle Ages Through the Enlightenment (Summa, 2003).
 I imagine that one may also be able to trace such ideas in Tolkien favourites such as the neo-medievalist fantasy novels of William Morris.

 My short and quick search for further print material reveals that the introductory book on ‘Loving asexual affection among male friends: a history’ has yet to be written.
-Many in Eng.
-Lit. depts. will reflexively point to Sedgwick’s famous Between Men: English Literature and Male Homosocial Desire (1985).
-But that book assumes desire, and is now understood within a wider perspective which is very much entangled in discovering a history of casual gay sex and the wider project to back-date the modern post-1972 rainbow-flagged gay identity.
+Many in our highly politicised and dumbed-down Eng.
+Lit. depts. will think it enough to reflexively point to Sedgwick’s famous Between Men: English Literature and Male Homosocial Desire (1985).
+But that book assumes desire, and is now understood within a wider perspective which is very much entangled in discovering a history of casual gay sex and the wider project to back-date the modern post-1972 naffly rainbow-flagged gay identity.

 The book Modernism, Male Friendship, and the First World War (Cambridge, 2003) is on the novelists Forster, Conrad and D.H.
 Lawrence and judging by Google Books it looks rather tedious (I was forced to read and study Lawrence and Forster at school, and as a consequence loathe both).
 But the book is on-topic in terms of the influence of the war and may prove to have some useful structuring ideas which are portable.
 But note that the author appears to come at this “neglected topic” via a modern leftist viewpoint, one which focusses on “institutional social power” and assumes “thwarted homoerotics”.